How To Make a Beautiful Ciabatta (Bread Machine) +Video

 Finding holes in my bread was never so satisfying.
 Whenever I take homemade ciabatta bread out of the oven, I can’t wait to slice it open.
 Lots of holes (with no huge tunnels) spell bread-making success in my book.

 1. Wait!
 Did you say “out of the oven?”
 Yes.
-I always mix the dough in a bread maker, shape it by hand, and bake it in the oven.
+I always mix the dough in a bread maker, shape it by hand, and bake it in my conventional oven.
 It’s the only way to get the traditional shape and crispy crust we love.

 2. Slack and flimsy ciabatta dough gives new meaning to the word “sticky.”
-The home baker may find it challenging to impossible.
 Call in your bread machine (paid link) for the rescue!

-3. During kneading, the dough will initially stick to the sides, then gradually detach, though not completely.
+3. The dough will initially stick to the sides of the bread machine pan, then gradually detach, though not completely.
 It will smooth out and become shiny as gluten forms.
-It shouldn’t bounce against the sides, spin around the paddle post, or flatten like pancake batter.
 The dough will remain sticky but maintain some shape.

 If you are confident in your bread-baking skills, this post is for you.
 However, if you are a newbie, you might try this recipe for Crusty French Bread.
 It’s much easier and the most popular bread recipe on this website.